filecoin-project/FIPs/FIPS/fip-xxxx.md

   i ← i + 1
 ```

-Each participant keeps track of the finalized tipsets and respective proofs of finality in a data structure named _finalizedTipsets_.
-It contains one _finalizedTipsets[i]_ entry per consensus instance where _finalizedTipsets[i].tipset_ and _finalizedTipsets[i].PoF_ denote, respectively, the tipset and PoF output by consensus instance _i_.
-A participant considers a tipset finalized if it is included in _finalizedTipsets_ or is an ancestor of some tipset included in _finalizedTipsets_.
+Each participant keeps track of the finalized tipsets and respective proofs of finality in a data structure named $finalizedTipsets$.
+It contains one $finalizedTipsets[i]$ entry per consensus instance where $finalizedTipsets[i].tipset$ and $finalizedTipsets[i].PoF$ denote, respectively, the tipset and PoF output by consensus instance $i$.
+A participant considers a tipset finalized if it is included in $finalizedTipsets$ or is an ancestor of some tipset included in $finalizedTipsets$.

-The algorithm starts by initializing _finalizedTipsets[0]_ with the genesis tipset.
+The algorithm starts by initializing $finalizedTipsets[0]$ with the genesis tipset.
 This tipset is pre-defined as finalized and does not require a PoF.
-Then, in each iteration _i_ of the loop, it takes the following steps (see [this document](https://docs.google.com/document/d/1FzTNGG0N00RP80X0ARSmdUQLwe2iCS-EwxMrhAhqCbw/edit) for details):
+Then, in each iteration $i$ of the loop, it takes the following steps (see [this document](https://docs.google.com/document/d/1FzTNGG0N00RP80X0ARSmdUQLwe2iCS-EwxMrhAhqCbw/edit) for details):

-1. Obtain the set of participants of instance _i_ from the power table determined by the previously finalized tipset.
+1. Obtain the set of participants of instance $i$ from the power table determined by the previously finalized tipset.
-2. Call the _ChainHead()_ function that returns the head tipset of the locally observed chain constructed by EC and sets the _proposal_ variable to the returned value.
+2. Call the $\texttt{ChainHead}()$ function that returns the head tipset of the locally observed chain constructed by EC and sets the $proposal$ variable to the returned value.
 We assume that such a function is available to the finalizer.
-3. Execute the instance _i_ of GossiPBFT consensus.
+3. Execute the instance $i$ of GossiPBFT consensus.
-4. Add the returned tipset from the consensus execution to the _finalizedTipsets_ list.
+4. Add the returned tipset from the consensus execution to the $finalizedTipsets$ list.

-To prevent useless instances of GossiPBFT deciding on the same _baseChain_ because of the lack of a new epoch that provides a new proposal, we make the _ChainHead()_ function blocking in that it does not return a proposal unless (i) the drand epoch value for the epoch immediately following the latest finalized tipset is received and (ii) the current chain head is different from the chain head of the finalized chain.
+To prevent useless instances of GossiPBFT deciding on the same $baseChain$ because of the lack of a new epoch that provides a new proposal, we make the $\texttt{ChainHead}()$ function blocking in that it does not return a proposal unless (i) the drand epoch value for the epoch immediately following the latest finalized tipset is received and (ii) the current chain head is different from the chain head of the finalized chain.

 ### Changes to EC: Fork Choice Rule